UdaySagar25/scala-spark/articleFiles/21-2-25/advanced-joins-in-spark.md

 ### Cross Join
 This join is also known as Cartesian Product of two dataframes.
-In this join, each Row of left side database is mapped to each row of right side database
+In this join, each Row of left side dataframe is mapped to each row of right side dataframe
 ```scala
 val cJoin=df3.crossJoin(df2)
 cJoin.show()